WJSoftware/wj-config/README.md

 The above will not override other default property values.

-To disable the inclusion of environment variables as contributors to configuration values, set `includeEnv` to false.
+To disable the inclusion of environment variables as contributors to configuration values, set `includeEnv` to false, and if you want this feature you must pass an object containing the environment variables.
+For **NodeJS** this would be `process.env`, and usually for React/browser applications this is not used, but it certainly could be.

 To disable the URL construction feature everywhere, provide an empty array for the `wsPropertyNames` property.
 If you wish to store the URL's configuration in a different property, then set the name or names in a new array on this